U.S. Federal Insurance Office Issues Report Addressing InsurTech and Traditional Insurance

 Insurers in Canada operate in a different legal and regulatory landscape.
 The use of big data in Canada is subject to human rights legislation, privacy legislation, and personal health information.
 However, Canadian insurers that operate in the U.S., and Canadian companies which provide services to U.S. insurance companies, may wish to consider the trend in the U.S. of increased enforcement and regulation with respect to big data and cybersecurity.

 For more information about our firm’s Fintech expertise, please see our Fintech group page.
-Information about McCarthy Tétrault’s Cybersecurity, Privacy and Data Management Group is available here.
+See information about McCarthy Tétrault’s Cybersecurity, Privacy and Data Management Group.
 Please visit our firm’s 2017 edition of the Cybersecurity Risk Management Guide.

 For more information about our Firm’s Technology expertise, please see our Technology group page.